-In order to reduce the Covid-19 self-isolation period, the British Government has introduced the Test to Release Scheme for passengers arriving in the UK.
+To reduce the Covid-19 self-isolation period, the British Government has introduced the Test to Release Scheme for passengers arriving in the UK.
 Accordingly, under the scheme a person can choose to pay for a private COVID-19 test.
-If the result is negative then can stop self-isolating.
-However, a person cannot take a test until he/she is in England for 5 full days.
+If the result is negative, then can stop self-isolating.
+However, a person cannot take a test until they are in England for 5 full days.
 The scheme is voluntary and applies to those self-isolating in England only.

 - 10 Days Self Isolation – if not opted for Test to Release